patreeceeo/how-to-website/outline.md

     - The tough love of the command line
     - Thankfully GUIs exist
     - The power of small, focused steps
-    - Publish!
+    - Time to publish!
-1. Celebrate that we have a live website [10 minutes]
+1. Celebrate that we have a live website [5-10 minutes]
 1. Look polished and professional [15 minutes]
     - Get a custom domain (it costs $$)
     - Look legit with `https` (free in itself, but requires a custom domain)